The Glacier Express train

 After the first world war, Switzerland steadily gained popularity as a winter and summer holiday destination for those who could afford it.
 Railways grew up to support this tourism, and through services on he metre-gauge line between Brig, Chur and St Moritz started in 1926.
 But it was in June 1930 that the first Zermatt to St Moritz 'Glacier Express' started running, initially summer only, and run jointly by the BVZ (Brig-Visp-Zermattbahn), FOB (Furka Oberalp Bahn) and RhB (Rhätische Bahn).
 It could not run all year because of the impossibility of keeping the line over the Oberalp pass open in winter.
 Construction of the Furka base tunnel started in 1973, and at long last in 1982 all-year operation was inaugurated between Zermatt and St Moritz.
 BVZ and FOB merged in 2003 to form the MGB (Matterhorn Gotthard Bahn).
 The Glacier Express has been progressively developed as a premier tourist attraction in its own right, and rightly so, though it continues to form an integral part of the Swiss transport network.
 More info at en.wikipedia.org/wiki/Glacier_Express.

-But I suggest something special: The Romantik Hotel Muottas Muragl near St Moritz is an amazing hotel opened in 1907, perched on a 2,454m high mountain with spectacular views over the Engadin Valley.
-I have never seen any view as spectacular out of a hotel window over breakfast.
+Alternatively, the Romantik Hotel Muottas Muragl is a truly amazing hotel opened in 1907, perched on a 2,454m high mountain with spectacular views over the Engadin Valley, a short ride by train+funicular from St Moritz/Samedan/Pontresina.
+I have never seen a more spectacular view out of any hotel window over breakfast.

 The Muottas Muragl Berghotel in winter